 - Blood Work: If your pet is not a ravenous eater and shouldn’t be gaining weight at a rapid pace, bloodwork may be in order.
 This will allow your veterinarian to rule out certain medical conditions and devise a plan to combat the weight gain.

 - Food Intake: Once any underlying medical conditions have been ruled out, your veterinarian should provide dietary recommendations for your pet.
 Many times it’s not the food itself your pet is consuming, but rather the volume or portions.
-It’s important for owners to measure your pet’s food by cup size and feed them consistently.
+It’s important for owners to measure their pet’s food by cup size and feed them consistently.

 - Count Calories: Appropriate caloric intake is important.
 This is calculated based on dog’s weight and activity level.

-- Quality Over Quantity: Make sure your pet is eating high quality foods with fewer preservatives and “filler” ingredients
+- Quality Over Quantity: Make sure your pet is eating high quality foods with fewer preservatives and “filler” ingredients.

 - Snack Smart: Allow your pets to enjoy healthy snacks like carrots, celery, broccoli – instead of treats like Milk Bones and processed treats.